Trail Running Calendar Washington 2026-2027

 A largely downhill marathon and half marathon through the Snoqualmie Tunnel near Snoqualmie Pass, WA, using an alternate 2026 route with about 1,000 feet net elevation drop and USATF certification.

-A multi-day, beginner-friendly trail festival at St. Edwards State Park focused on inclusion and community, with looped race distances, family activities, on-site refreshments, and a reusable cup program to reduce waste.
+A community-focused trail festival at St. Edwards State Park with looped races of about 1.9, 3.8 and 5.7 miles, festival activities, medals for finishers, and a reusable cup program to reduce disposable waste.

 A weekend of mountain trail races at Frater Lake in the Colville National Forest, with distances from 13.5 miles to 100K, a ruck relay, and a beer mile event.
 Courses feature single track, summit climbs, and substantial elevation gain.